-In principle, the board must consist of three or more directors (there is no ceiling on the maximum number of directors), but a company with less than KRW1 billion in paid-in capital may have only one or two directors.
-Meanwhile, the election of outside directors is not required in the case of private companies, but there are certain mandatory requirements for listed companies regarding the appointment of outside directors (please refer to 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares).
+In principle, the board must consist of three or more directors (there is no ceiling on the maximum number of directors), but a company with less than KRW1 billion in paid-in capital is allowed to have only one or two directors.
+Meanwhile, the election of outside directors is not required in the case of private companies, but there are certain mandatory requirements for listed companies regarding the appointment of outside directors (see 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares).

 The company may have a committee consisting of two or more directors in accordance with the AOI and the board may delegate its authority to such committee, except with respect to certain matters prescribed in the KCC.
 As explained in 1.3 Corporate Governance Requirements for Companies with Publicly Traded Shares, in the case of a listed company with total assets of KRW2 trillion or more, the establishment of an audit committee and an outside director nomination committee is mandatory.

-A director retiring from office due to the expiration of his or her term or due to resignation shall continue to have the rights and obligations as a director until his or her replacement has been elected, if the number of directors remaining in office would not meet the minimum number prescribed by law or the AOI.
+A director retiring from office due to the expiration of their term or due to resignation shall continue to have the rights and obligations as a director until their replacement has been elected, if the number of directors remaining in office would not meet the minimum number prescribed by law or the AOI.

 A director may be removed at any time with or without cause, by a special resolution of the general meeting of shareholders.
 The removed director, however, may claim damages if the removal was decided without justifiable cause.
-The damages are generally evaluated as loss of earnings for the remainder of his term.
+The damages are generally evaluated as loss of remuneration for the remainder of their term.

-In order to resolve potential conflicts of interest between the directors and the company, the KCC prohibits directors from engaging in businesses that compete with those of the company – a director may not, without prior board approval, (i) engage in transactions that fall within the scope of the business of the company with the assets of him/herself or a third party or (ii) become a general partner or director of a company having a purpose of business that is the same as that of the company.
+In order to resolve potential conflicts of interest between the directors and the company, the KCC prohibits directors from engaging in businesses that compete with those of the company – a director may not, without prior board approval; engage in transactions that fall within the scope of the business of the company with their own assets or a third party; or become a general partner or director of a company having a purpose of business that is the same as that of the company.

-Finally, a director may not, without the approval of two thirds or more of the board, engage in transactions with the company with the assets of him/herself or a third party.
-'Transactions' in this context means any act that involves assets and has a potential to cause a conflict of interest.
+Finally, a director may not, without the approval of two thirds or more of the board, engage in transactions with the company with their own assets or a third party.
+"Transactions" in this context means any act that involves assets and has a potential to cause a conflict of interest.

 Any violations of the above constitute a cause for removal of the director and the director may additionally face civil/criminal liability.